Class: Net::IMAP::SequenceSet

 :call-seq:

-SequenceSet[*values] -> valid frozen sequence set
+SequenceSet[*inputs] -> valid frozen sequence set

-Returns a frozen SequenceSet, constructed from values
+Returns a frozen SequenceSet, constructed from inputs.

 An empty SequenceSet is invalid and will raise a DataFormatError.